Women on boards – measuring progress

-One important initiative is the Hampton-Alexander review which launched last year.
+One important initiative is the Hampton-Alexander review, which launched last year and which recently published its record report.
 It focuses not only on increasing the number of women on boards and on executive committees by setting new voluntary targets for FTSE companies, but also on transparent reporting on the gender balance on boards and increasing female executive pipeline.
 Significantly, it talks about transparency of data as a critical step towards identifying barriers to women’s progression, and to take action to remove them.

 It is hoped that, through the new UK gender pay gap regulations, transparency of data will help reduce the gender pay disparity – thought to be partly due to the lack of women in the most senior positions – by forcing employers to take action or face possible damage to their reputation, and impact the recruitment and retention of talent.